Green Tease Reflections: Are we COPing?

 How the Game Works

+The game was played using a set of Google Slides that remain accessible online.
 To play the game, participants work in groups of 4, coming up with ideas to respond to Challenges submitted in advance of the event.
 These challenges were concerned with the different goals people might have for COP26 and included:

 - How might we inspire and bring about real changes which reduce Scotland’s emissions and have a lasting impact?